 Let’s now explore the benefits, the restrictions, and the process of adding an additional user to your card.

-Before we get into the earning, redemption, and the travel/shopping benefits of adding an authorized user, let’s look at some of the reasons you would consider doing so.
+Before we get into the earning, redemption, travel, and shopping benefits of adding an authorized user, let’s look at some of the reasons you would consider doing so.

 1. No Fee for Adding an Authorized User